 Tip #2: Keep it short and sweet

-While LinkedIn allows you to send as much as 2,000 characters, it’s probably best to keep your message shorter.
-Your prospects are busy people and could only have a few minutes of their day to log in and check LinkedIn.
+While LinkedIn allows you to send as much as 2,000 characters, it’s probably best to keep your InMail messages shorter.
 Engage quickly but make it matter.

 Tip #3: Catch their attention from the subject line

-No matter how engaging your message is, it’s pointless if you don’t first catch their attention with your subject line.
-To convince your lead to open your message, keep your subject line short yet personalized.
+To convince your lead to open your InMail messages, use a short, personalized subject line.
 You can opt to include their name, send it on a weekend, or even pose a question.

 Tip #4: There’s no such thing as too personalized

-Mention as many references as you could – their skills, interests, recent LinkedIn page updates, etc. A small point to something personal can help show your leads that you spent the extra time and effort to get to know them.
+Mention as many references as you could.
+A small point to something personal can help show your leads that you spent the extra time and effort to get to know them.